-Completion of a second semester of participation after being certified as an eligible athlete in men's golf by the sport's sanctioning body.
+PED 240 Dance Team ......(1) Completion of a second semester of participation after being certified as an eligible athlete in dance team by the sport's sanctioning body.
 Verification of participation will be required by coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.
-Prerequisite: PED 146.
+Prerequisite: PED 140.